Alissonrgs/Scumblr/README.md

 Take a look at the [wiki](https://github.com/Netflix/Scumblr/wiki) for detailed instructions on setup, configuration, and use!

+Take a look at the [docs](https://github.com/Alissonrgs/Scumblr/blob/master/docs/docker.md) for detailed instructions on setup with docker!

 ## Release History ##

 **Version 2.1** - "Reliablity, Useability and Performace Edition" - *September 26th, 2017*